tomduck/electrostatics/README.md

 ### Linear Quadrupole with Central Cluster ###

-This is like the previous example but with the negative charge divided into a cluster of four -1 charges.
+This is similar to the previous example but with the negative charge divided into a cluster of four -1 charges.
 Notice that there is an unequal distribution of lines between the negative charges.
-The number of lines is *not* proportional to the amount of charge.
+The number of lines is *not* proportional to the amount of charge in a 2D slice of a 3D field.
+The lines are also not distributed uniformly around the negative charges.

 ![Linear quadrupole with central cluster.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/linear-quadrupole-cluster.png)